pulumi/pulumi-hugo/themes/default/content/blog/pulumi-kubernetes-operator-1-0/index.md

 ### Building on the Pulumi Automation API

 A couple months after we released the Pulumi Kubernetes Operator, we also released the initial version of the [Pulumi Automation API]({{< relref "/docs/guides/automation-api" >}}).
 The Automation API provides an SDK for embedding Pulumi deployments inside your own software and systems, allowing you to build your own interfaces for managing cloud infrastructure.
-The design of the Automation API was heavily influenced by the work we had done to build the Pulumi Kubernetes Operator, which was a perfect example of one of these custom interfaces - the Pulumi Kubernetes Operator embeds Pulumi deployments inside Kubernetes, offering a new interface (Kubernetes `Stack` resources) for managing cloud infrastructure.
+The design of the Automation API was heavily influenced by our experience building the Pulumi Kubernetes Operator, which was a perfect example of one of these custom interfaces - the Pulumi Kubernetes Operator embeds Pulumi deployments inside Kubernetes, offering a new interface (Kubernetes `Stack` resources) for managing cloud infrastructure.

 Since then, we’ve moved the Pulumi Kubernetes Operator over to use the Pulumi Automation API, significantly reducing the size of the operator implementation, building on a robust foundation shared with dozens of other projects in the Pulumi ecosystem, and benefiting from many improvements and features added to the Pulumi Automation API.
-Earlier this year, the [Pulumi Automation API itself reached GA]({{< relref "/blog/pulumiup-automation-api-ga" >}}) as part of the [Pulumi 3.0]({{< relref "/blog/pulumi-3-0" >}}) release.
+Earlier this year, the [Pulumi Automation API]({{< relref "/blog/pulumiup-automation-api-ga" >}}) also reached GA as part of the [Pulumi 3.0]({{< relref "/blog/pulumi-3-0" >}}) release.

 ### Support for any state and secrets management backend